caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 Frameworks that have submitted data to [Custom Elements Everywhere](https://custom-elements-everywhere.com/) give you a measure of well they support web components.
 We can combine web components from different libraries and our own custom web components to create exactly what we need.

 This sort of fulfill the promise of write once and use everywhere.
 It may also be possible to use multiple Polymer/Lit components alongside x-tags and Lightning Web Components.
 It will also require a lot of javascript to do so... whether you choose to or not is up to you.

+### Accessibility of web components

+One of the biggest concerns about web components is accessibility.
+Because all custom elements must inherit from `HTMLElement` and not the more specific subclasses like `HTMLButtonElement`, `HTMLLinkElement`, `HTMLInputElement`, or similar.
+This means that custom elements will not inherit accessibility properties from their parent elements.

+This means that whatever accessibility wins we get from built in elements are not available to custom elements... unless we put them back ourselves.

 # CSS